formancehq/stack/sdks/java/docs/TransactionsApi.md

         TransactionsApi apiInstance = new TransactionsApi(defaultClient);
         String ledger = "ledger001"; // String | Name of the ledger.
         PostTransaction postTransaction = new PostTransaction(); // PostTransaction | The request body must contain at least one of the following objects:   - `postings`: suitable for simple transactions   - `script`: enabling more complex transactions with Numscript
-        Boolean preview = true; // Boolean | Set the preview mode.
-Preview mode doesn't add the logs to the database or publish a message to the message broker. try {
+        Boolean dryRun = true; // Boolean | Set the dryRun mode. dry run mode doesn't add the logs to the database or publish a message to the message broker. try {
-            CreateTransactionResponse result = apiInstance.createTransaction(ledger, postTransaction, preview);
+            CreateTransactionResponse result = apiInstance.createTransaction(ledger, postTransaction, dryRun);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling TransactionsApi#createTransaction");